-Global Multi-Sector commingled funds had six funds for fiscal year ending June 30, 2023 and five funds for fiscal year ending June 30, 2022.
+Global Multi-Sector commingled funds had six funds for fiscal years ending June 30, 2024 and 2023.
 They are designed to be flexible and may move tactically in response to market conditions.
 It allows investments in securities across the fixed income universe which includes securities such as sovereign debt, corporate credit, structured products, currency, distressed debt, and leveraged loans.
 Redemption payments range from monthly to quarterly with 30 to 60-day notices.
 Two funds have an initial one-year lock-up.
 Two funds are illiquid with a term of five years with options for two one-year renewals.
 The fair value of the investments has been determined using NAV per share (or equivalent) of the investment as a practical expedient for fair value.